EU, Britain Scramble To Reach Brexit Deal Before Summit - UrduPoint

 The EU has reservations about London's proposed customs arrangements and the role for Northern Ireland's Stormont assembly in giving consent to the plans.

-"Johnson has modified his original proposals to the effect that he has clearly stated that there will be no customs border on the Irish border.
-He has also moved on how consent (in Northern Ireland) can be secured, but that depends very much on the details," a European diplomat told AFP, referring to the role of the Northern Irish provincial assembly.
+"Johnson has modified his original proposals to the effect that he has clearly stated that there will be no customs border on the Irish border," a European diplomat told AFP.

-"The UK proposal contained some steps forward, but not enough that the internal market will be protected," Dutch Foreign Minister Stef Blok said.

-- No NI backdoor -With no majority in parliament, Johnson is reliant on support from other parties, particularly the small Northern Irish Democratic Unionist Party (DUP).
-Johnson held talks with his coalition partner on Monday in a bid to win them round.

 If no deal is reached by Saturday, Johnson will fall foul of a British law demanding he ask the EU to postpone Brexit for a third time rather than risk a potentially disastrous "no deal" departure.